 - a mass on a spring in a vacuum

 Describe a real-world example of a closed system.

 A 5.0-kg rock falls off of a 10 m cliff.
-If air resistance exerts a force of 10 N, what is the kinetic energy when the rock hits the ground?
+If air resistance exerts an average force of 10 N, what is the kinetic energy when the rock hits the ground?

 - 400 J